Souvenir shopping tips to avoid falling into collecting meaningless mass-produced trinkets.

 On a trip to Mexico, we stopped at Playa de Carmen city to have some authentic tacos and stroll along 5th Avenue stores and watch the Mayan women weave crafts and bought a few of these wristbands.

 We loved these fans from Seville that kept us cool during the hot days exploring Andalucía.
 The hand fan, or also known as ‘abanico‘, is a perfect complement used by a Flamenco dancer used in the intense and exotic “Flamenco” flashing fan in their hand or by the popular “Sevillana” to provide a sense of privacy, mystery, and allure, while providing relief from the baking hot summers of Southern Spain.

-Picture above is a collection of wooden boxes with intricate inlaid work near Alhambra, Granada.
-If you look closely there is also a miniature version of the fountain from “Patio de los Leons” or Patio of the Lions ton one of the boxes.
-After visiting the Alhambra, we walked into the little store and saw the artisans working on them right there.
+The photo above is a collection of wooden boxes with intricate inlaid work I found in Granada.
+If you look closely there is also a miniature version of the fountain from “Patio de los Leons” or Patio of the Lions on one of the boxes.
+After visiting the Alhambra, we walked into the little store and saw the artisans working on them right there and had to bring home a couple.
 How beautiful are these little boxes?

-- Souvenir Shopping Tips
+9 Simple Souvenir Shopping Tips

-- Buy small and locally handmade items, if possible directly from the artisan
+- Buy small and locally handmade items, if possible directly from the artisan.

-- Buy something useful be it a vase, jewelry or pouch, rather than figurines and statues that just gather dust
+- Buy something useful be it a vase, jewelry or pouch, rather than figurines and statues that just gather dust.

-- Research what the local specialty is and try to buy that
+- Research what the local specialty is and try to buy that.

-- Don’t wait till the end of the trip to buy the souvenirs, collect them along the way
+- Don’t wait till the end of the trip to buy the souvenirs, collect them along the way.